inovexcorp/mobi/semantic-translation/README.md

 an ontology to represent files in these kinds of formats to reduce the effort necessary to ingest data into the Mobi platform.

+At the lowest level, the idea behind this suite of bundles is to enable the automatic extraction and transformation from common RESTful structures (such as XML and JSON) into RDF with a system-generated ontology to model the data.
+This will enable much more rapid integration and testing against systems exposing their data via web-based interfaces.

 ## Stacking Approach
 For hierarchical structures such as XML or JSON, a common approach to parsing the contents is to maintain a stack representing your current